-On December 4, 2020, the BOD of the Company approved the amendment of the Company's primary purpose or Article II of its Amended Articles of Incorporation to include alcoholic beverages and such other beverages of all kinds and classes as among the products it is authorized to manufacture, sell or otherwise deal in and to submit the same for the approval of the Company's stockholders by written assent.
-The Company received the written assent of stockholders representing more than two-thirds (2/3) of the Company's total outstanding capital stock to the proposed amendment as of February 24, 2021 and filed an application to the SEC for the approval of the said amendment thereafter.
-The Company's application is pending with the SEC as of the reporting date.
+On December 4, 2020, the BOD of the Company approved the amendment of the Company's primary purpose or Article II of its Amended Articles of Incorporation to include alcoholic beverages and such other beverages of all kinds and classes as among the products it is authorized to manufacture, sell or otherwise deal in (Primary Purpose Amendment) and to submit the same for the approval of the Company's stockholders by written assent.
+The Company received the written assent of stockholders representing more than two-thirds (2/3) of the Company's total outstanding capital stock to the proposed amendment as of February 24, 2021.